DimiTech/dimitech.github.io/_posts/2019-06-27-bit-flags-in-javascript.md

 I personally like to sprinkle them here and there just for fun.

 P.S.
-I hope you enjoyed my ASCII art :)
+I hope you enjoyed the ASCII :)

 # Bonus: TypeScript implemenation